GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 ##### Improved phone number form

-Since users of the application may be from different nationalities, it would help improve their experience if they could enter their respective phone number in the international format.
+Since users of the application may be from different nationalities, it would help improve their experience if they could enter their respective phone numbers in the international format.

 ![Phone number form](/images/twilio_verify/better_phone_form.png)

-Using a little of JavaScript, we can update the `phone` field to accept international phone numbers.
+Using a little JavaScript, we can update the `phone` field to accept international phone numbers.
 This change will apply to every instance of the phone form in the application, which currently is only used in the `enable_2fa.html` template.

 `app/templates/base.html`: Improved phone field